ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 ### Create subnet in zone 2

 1. Click on **New Subnet**, enter **vpc-region1-zone2-subnet** as a unique name for your subnet and select **vpc-region1** as the VPC.
-2. Select a location which we called as region 1 above (e.g., Dallas) and a different zone in region 1 (e.g., Dallas 2), let's call this **zone 2**.
+2. Select a location which we called as region 1 above (e.g., Dallas) and select a different zone in region 1 (e.g., Dallas 2), let's call the selected zone as **zone 2**.
 3. Enter the IP range for the subnet in CIDR notation, i.e., **10.240.64.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 4. Select **Use VPC default** for your subnet access control list (ACL).
 5. Switch the public gateway to **Attached** and click **Create subnet** to provision a new subnet.